 Please refer to the Permits, Guidance & Application Forms page for the general storm water permit NOI and instructions.
 To submit an NOI online, please use the Online Storm Water General Permit Application.

 The following fee options are available for coverage under an NPDES storm water General Permit:

-When a storm water discharger submits a complete Notice of Intent and fee to the IDNR, the discharger is agreeing to meet the terms and conditions of the general permit.
+When a storm water discharger submits a complete Notice of Intent and fee to the Iowa DNR, the discharger is agreeing to meet the terms and conditions of the general permit.